 Every year in December, more than 300 stars, footballers, philanthropists, and leaders in business and media come together at the Grassroot Soccer World AIDS Day Gala in London to support our work to educate, inspire, and mobilize young people in challenging circumstances to live healthier lives.

-To view additional photos from the event, please watch the slideshow below.
+To view additional photos from the gala throughout the years, please watch the slideshow below.